flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    .. rst-class:: center1

-   Comparison on thrust/torque coefficient and figure of merit in hovering mode at various pitch angles.
+   Comparison on thrust and torque coefficient and figure of merit in hovering mode at various pitch angles.

 Airplane Mode
 ---------------